cyclus/cyclus/INSTALL.rst

 Cyclus Installation Guide
 ###########

-Cyclus uses the CMake cross platformbuild-generator as a build system.
+Cyclus uses the CMake cross platform bailed-generator as a build system.
 TO simplify the usage of cmake to build Cyclus from source, a python script is provided with the source.